asbhogal/The-Malt-Mind/README.md

 Copyright of th

 This repository and its contents is protected under copyright laws.
+Further details can be found in LICENSE.txt